is the third page of a six-page article. Click

 of his hit compositions: "You'll Never Know."

 The child actress from the movie "Poltergeist," is also here: Heather O'Rourke (1975-1988), who played 'Carol Anne', the little girl who was famous for the line "They're here!."
-She is interred just below and to the left of Truman Capote, on the bottom row of the same wall.
+She is interred just below and to the right of Truman Capote, on the bottom row of the same wall.
 She died at age 13, on the operating table.

 Ironically, the young actress who played Heather's older sister in "Poltergeist," Dominique Dunne (1959-1982), also died tragically (strangled by her estranged boyfriend) and is also buried here at Pierce Bros, in a lawn grave near the southern curb, just southwest of Dorothy Stratten, and south of Donna Reed.